 What is DBMS?

-With the help of a DBMS, organizations can efficiently manage and analyze their data, leading to better decision-making and improved performance.
-It also provides tools for managing and querying the data and enforcing rules to maintain the integrity and consistency of the data.
-Some examples of popular DBMS include Oracle, MySQL, Microsoft SQL Server, MongoDB, Redis, and IBM Db2.
+A DBMS helps organizations efficiently manage and analyze their data, leading to better decision-making and improved performance.
+It also provides tools for managing and querying the data and enforcing rules to maintain its integrity and consistency.
+Some examples of popular DBMS include Oracle, MySQL, Microsoft SQL Server, MongoDB, Redis, and IBM Db2

 Types of DBMS